ctcode/visual-planner/README.md

 <a name="privacy"></a>
 ### Privacy Policy
 This app will request permission to read your email address, calendar and event data from your Google account.
-This information is then displayed in your browser in a year-view format that provides a much wider and more flexible overview of your future and past events than is available with Google Calendar.
+This information is needed so that your calendar events can be displayed in a year-view format that provides a much wider and more flexible overview of your future and past events than is available with Google Calendar.

 The app **DOES NOT** transfer, store or share any of this data or any other personal information.